Phalaenopsis doweryensis

-Phalaenopsis doweryensis is a species of orchid native to Borneo.
+Phalaenopsis doweryensis is a species of flowering plant in the Family Orchidaceae.
+It is native to Borneo.

 Description

 This species of epiphytic, short-stemmed orchid has usually two fleshy, ovate-elliptic, obtuse leaves of variable sizes.
 Fleshy flowers with a greenish yellow ground colour and brown spotting are produced on erect, axillary racemes, which may reach lengths of 20 cm, but are usually shorter than the leaves.
 The specific epithet doweryensis refers to the Dowery Orchid Nursery, from which the type specimen was acquired, which was collected from the wild in Sabah, East Malaysia.